DaUmega/DaUmega/README.md

 ---

-🔨 Breaking things to understand them.
+🔨 Breaking things to learn their flaws.
-✨ Building things without the bloat.
+✨ Building tools that serve a cause.